The Thief and the Cobbler: Replacing the Nasruddin concept

+Prolonged production (1973–1986)

-In 1974, a recession forced the studio to focus primarily on various TV commercial, special and feature film title assignments, leaving Williams' film to be worked on as a side project.
+In late 1973, financial difficulties forced the studio to focus primarily on various TV commercial, special and feature film title assignments, leaving Williams's film to be worked on as a side project.
 Since Williams had no money to have a full team working on the film, which was a "giant epic", production dragged for decades.
 Ken Harris was still chief animator on the film, as he had been since Nasrudin, and Williams would assign him sequences while he was supervising production on commercials.
 To save money, scenes were kept in pencil stage without colour, as advised by Richard Purdum: "Work on paper!
 Don't put it in colour.
 Don't spend on special effects.
 Don't do camera-work, tracing or painting... just do the rough drawings!"
 Williams was planning to later finish these sequences when the financing would come in.

-Williams was learning the art of animation himself during the production of his film; his animation during the 1960s typically featured stylized designs in the vein of UPA animated shorts.
+Upon seeing Disney's The Jungle Book, Williams realised that he was not very skilled in animating and that he needed to actually learn the art, if he wanted to hold the audience's interest:

 Williams hired veteran animators from the golden age of animation, such as Art Babbitt, Emery Hawkins and Grim Natwick, to work at his studio in London and help teach him and his staff.
 Williams learned also from Milt Kahl, Frank Thomas, Ollie Johnston, and Ken Anderson at Disney, to whom he made yearly visits and would later pass their knowledge to the new generation of animators.
 Williams also allowed animators like Natwick and Babbitt to work on the studio assignments, such as the 1977 feature Raggedy Ann & Andy: A Musical Adventure.
 The Mad Holy Old Witch was designed as a caricature of animator Grim Natwick, by whom she was animated.
 After Natwick died, Williams would animate the Witch himself.

 As years passed, the project became more ambitious.
-Williams said that his idea was "to make the best animated film that has ever been made—there really is no reason why not."
+Williams said that his idea was "to make the best animated film that has ever been made—there really is no reason why not".
 He also envisioned the film to feature very detailed and complex animation, the likes he thought no other studio would attempt to achieve.
 Additionally, much of the film's animation would be photographed "on ones", meaning that the animation would run at full 24 frames per second as opposed to the more common animation "on twos", in twelve frames per second.

-Gaining financial backing (1978–1988)

 In 1978, Saudi Arabian prince Mohammed bin Faisal Al Saud became interested in The Thief, and agreed to fund a ten-minute test sequence with a budget of $100,000.
 Williams chose the complex, penultimate sequence of the Thief in the War Machine for the test.
 The studio missed two deadlines, and the scene was completed in late 1979 for $250,000.
 Despite his positive impression of the finished scene, Faisal backed out of the production because of missed deadlines and budgetary overruns.
+Williams tried to use the War Machine sequence to attract more investors but they too backed out.